kikileeee/Login-with-db/README.md

 # Fullstack project - login + comments

-Vanilla js
+Vanilla js,
-Node js as backend
+Node js as backend,
 Mysql as a database

-Site with sign in and login with database on mysql.

 //
-Sign in validation is checking on backend.js as the most logic i located there.
+Signin validation is on backend.js, most of the logic is located there.
 There is also password encryption.

 User can add comments and remove only its own ones.